 flynas Takes Delivery of Three Aircraft, Upscaling the Fleet to 48

-flynas has achieved remarkable growth in its operations and fleet size, adding 22 aircraft during the past 26 months, as part of its commitment to moving forward with its growth and expansion strategy”RIYADH, SAUDI ARABIA, May 9, 2023/EINPresswire.com/ -- flynas, the Saudi air carrier and the leading low-cost airline in the Middle East, announced that it has welcomed three aircraft, one wide-body Airbus A330 and two new A320neo, representing the second batch of 19 new aircraft to be delivered in 2023, as part of a $10-billion order to purchase 120-aircraft from Airbus, the largest order of its kind in the region at the time.
+flynas, the Saudi air carrier and the leading low-cost airline in the Middle East, announced that it has welcomed three aircraft, one wide-body Airbus A330 and two new A320neo, representing the second batch of 19 new aircraft to be delivered in 2023, as part of a $10-billion order to purchase 120-aircraft from Airbus, the largest order of its kind in the region at the time

+$10-billion order to purchase 120-aircraft from Airbus, the largest order of its kind in the region at the time

 The three planes arrived in Riyadh and Jeddah, with the new A320neo's landing at King Khalid International Airport in Riyadh on May 3 and 4 and the A330 touching down at King Abdulaziz International Airport in Jeddah on Saturday (May 6).